user4223/ticket-decoder/README.md

 When opencv has to be built from source because of missing pre-built package for your arch/os/compiler/config mix, it might be necessary to install some further xorg/system libraries to make highgui stuff building inside conan install process.
-To get this handled automatically, use the conan config flags shown below in `~/conan2/profiles/default` or pass additional argument `-pr:a ./etc/conan/profiles/package-manager-config` to conan-install call in `setup.All.sh`.
+To get this handled automatically, use the conan config flags shown below in `~/conan2/profiles/default` or pass additional argument `-pr:a="./etc/conan/profiles/package-manager-config"` to conan-install call in `setup.All.sh`.
 ```
 [conf]
 tools.system.package_manager:mode=install